How to Get Help for Child Abuse

 Getting Out of an Abusive Environment

 While the criminal justice system will handle a case against an alleged abuser, family courts generally address a child's welfare.
-This may include placement in a foster home, counseling services, or, if the abuse was at the hands of a custodial parent, termination of custodial rights or restriction of visitation rights.
+This may include placement in a foster home or counseling services.
+If the abuse was at the hands of a custodial parent, it could lead to termination of custodial rights, or restriction of visitation rights.

 In some child abuse or neglect cases - such as a mother leaving a child in the car while making a quick grocery stop - the offending parent may temporarily have to report to a social worker.
 But children in imminent danger of abuse are usually removed and placed temporarily in a foster home until authorities determine that the home is safe for the child.
 In extreme cases where this does not happen, the child may be permanently removed from the home and placed for adoption with another family.